 (Baltimore Sun photo by Jerry…)

-After the blaze broke out, swirls of thick smoke were silhouetted against the twinkling holiday lights on the Washington Monument.
-Shattered glass rained down on the street as firefighters, perched high on ladders, smashed windows with axes.
+Swirls of thick smoke were silhouetted against the twinkling holiday lights on the Washington Monument.
+Shattered glass rained down on the street as firefighters, perched high on ladders, smashed open windows with axes.
 Flames crackled along the second and fourth floors of the two buildings as window blinds, wooden window casings and papers swirled down to the ground.

 Despite being blasted with water for hours, the blaze intensified around 4 a.m., leading commanders to call for a fifth alarm.
 Crews arrived from as far away as Baltimore and Anne Arundel counties and commanders could be heard radioing directions to firefighters unfamiliar with the downtown area.

 The cold temperatures complicated the firefighters' work as water from hoses froze.
-Thick layers of ice that coated the streets made sidewalks slippery.
-Fire commanders said they'd called for a salt truck around 2:30 a.m.
-Adrienne Barnes, a spokeswoman for the Baltimore Department of Transportation, said that the request for a salt truck came in at 5:28 a.m., and that one arrived at the scene at 6:45 a.m.
+Thick layers of ice coated that the streets made sidewalks slippery.
+Fire commanders had been calling for a salt truck since around 2:30 a.m.; it did not appear that one had arrived two hours later.
+Firefighters tumbled on the slick streets and grabbed the sides of trucks to keep from falling.